-The ongoing diplomatic efforts surrounding any possible cease-fire agreement, or agreements, have therefore most notably resulted in unclear statements and positions by the parties involved.
-The discrepancy of the various statements underlines that any implementation appears unlikely to be settled in near-term.
+There are ongoing diplomatic efforts focussing on exploring any possible cease-fire agreement, or agreements but no additional statements have indicated any progress.
+The discrepancy of the previous statements underlines the difficulty in any real ceasefire being settled in near-term.